Poco F1 Review

 Teardown references :

-On the other hand (for custom recoveries), official TWRP is pretty much unmaintained (new releases are out, but without device development / known system_ext support), leaving Reignz3's TWRP, which has some issues formatting data.
+On the other hand (for custom recoveries), official TWRP is pretty much unmaintained (new releases are out, but without device development, known system_ext support, or dynamic partitioning), leaving Reignz' TWRP, which has some issues formatting data (though 3.7.0-A9-NSE doesn't seem to have it).

 Other issues